.

 No. It does not matter what caused the alcohol to be in your breath.

 No. Your reading was high because you drank too much alcohol.
-The state of your digestion or health or drug use has nothing to do with the prosecution of the charge nor with any defence (unless you are physically incapable of providing a sample of breath).
+The state of your digestion or health or drug use has nothing to do with the prosecution of the charge nor with any defence (unless you are so sick you can not provide a sample of breath).

 How do you win a drink driving case?